AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 This article highlights the features included in the latest Service Pack, [key features included in the previous 6.5 Service Packs](#key-features-previous-service-packs), and the [key releases since the last Service Pack](#key-releases-since-last-sp) release.

->[!NOTE]
->
->Starting with [!DNL Experience Manager] Service Pack 9, [!DNL Experience Manager] customers can develop and operate their [!DNL Experience Manager] applications with distributions of the [!DNL Azul Zulu] builds of OpenJDK, standards-compliant with Java SE.
->Support for the [!DNL Azul Zulu] JDKs is also provided by Adobe to the [!DNL Experience Manager] customers.
->You can download the relevant versions of the [!DNL Azul Zulu] JDKs from [Adobe Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
->The usage rights for the Oracle Java technology, as distributed by Adobe, will expire by the end of December 2022. [!DNL Experience Manager] customers are encouraged to plan and implement usage for the [!DNL Azul Zulu] JDKs latest by this date.
-For more information about the usage of the [!DNL Oracle Java] technology and [!DNL Azul Zulu] technology, refer to the associated [FAQs](https://experienceleague.adobe.com/docs/experience-manager-65/assets/adobe-azul-openjdk-license-agreement.pdf).

 ## [!DNL Adobe Experience Manager Sites] {#aem-sites}

-### Ability to restore deleted pages and tree {#ability-to-restore-pages-tree}

-You can now restore the deleted pages and the entire tree view on an [!DNL Experience Manager Sites] page.

 ## [!DNL Adobe Experience Manager Assets] {#aem-assets}

-* Updated the naming of Chinese locales and regions relating to Hong Kong, Macau, and Taiwan, to make them consistent with Chinese social and political views.

-* An optional configuration is introduced to change casing in the email IDs in ACP API response from [!DNL Adobe Experience Manager].

-   ![configuration to change email IDs to lowercase in ACP response from [!DNL Experience Manager]](assets/email-lowcase-config.png)

-* Contrast of text and icons against the background is enhanced for various features.
-This implementation of WCAG guidelines makes [!DNL Assets] more accessible for users with limited vision and perception of color.
-See [accessibility enhancements in [!DNL Assets]](sp-release-notes.md#assets-accessibility-6590).

 ### [!DNL Dynamic Media] {#assets-dynamic-media}

-* [[!DNL Dynamic Media] is more accessible](sp-release-notes.md#assets-accessibility-6590) in terms of:

-  * Ease of usage with keyboard keys.
-  * Contrast (with background) of text, placeholder text, and controls in various editors.
-  * Accessibility and narration by screen readers.

-* Deliver best quality images efficiently on devices with high resolution displays and constrained network bandwidth, with Smart Imaging DPR (Device Pixel Ratio) and network bandwidth optimization.
-See [Smart imaging FAQs](/help/assets/imaging-faq.md).

-* [!DNL Dynamic Media] delivery (`fmt` URL modifier) now supports next-generation image format AVIF (AV1 Image format).
-For more details and timeline, see [image serving and rendering API fmt](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/http-protocol-reference/command-reference/r-is-http-fmt.html).

 ## [!DNL Adobe Experience Manager Forms] {#aem-forms}